lynchpin4/storm/README.md

 	chemist.import('my.package.name.someclass');

-will add the js file to the head and the lib will be available after bootstrap
+will automatically include the file, based on the directory structure it's loaded from (my/package/name/someclass.js in the above example) and bring it into the local scope.